stefsot/LuaDotAssembly/README.md

 asm.EntryPoint.Constants[0].Value = new object();
 ```

 It is advised to replace constants using the _ToLuaConstant_ extension method to avoid any mistakes.
-If you need to manually change the _Value_ field of a constant you have to use values of same types.
+If you need to manually change the _Value_ property of a constant make sure to use the correct .Net type.